 So regardless, I thought I'd let you know and those others know that there are lots of women writers right here in New Zealand.
 More than enough, who just need half a chance.
 (There are lots of women producers too, about half all New Zealand producers.)

 A couple of years back, I agreed to write about screenwriting in New Zealand, for a book that's just come out.
 This one.
-It costs $249.40 in hardcover and $228.02 on Kindle, so I doubt that we'll see it in airports or at Unity Books or buy it to read on the bus.
-[March 2016: And when I did see it, eventually, the editors had decided to use someone else's New Zealand entry!
-Without telling me.
-A weird moment.]
+It costs $249.40 in hardcover and $228.02 on Kindle, so I doubt that we'll see it in airports or at Unity Books or buy it to read on the bus. (& see *ENDNOTE below)

-In my essay, reproduced below, I focused on the feature development process and surveyed a group of women screenwriters (details below, where I've also added some notes in square brackets, lengthened some of the quotations and added references I can't find links for).
+In my essay, reproduced below, I focused on the feature development process and surveyed a group of women screenwriters.
+I've now added some notes in square brackets, lengthened some of the quotations and added references I can't find links for.

 My thinking's changed since I submitted the essay eighteen months ago, perhaps most in relation to how some women tell stories 'differently' (see here and here).
 I've come to appreciate New Zealand's strong cohort of women performers who are talented writers and/or directors (scroll towards the bottom here).
 I'm now pretty certain that New Zealand-based producers, women and men, prefer to produce scripts by and/or about men.
 And there's a new ongoing vibrancy that supports women screenwriters in various women's film collectives, like Film Fatales in Wellington and the Waking Dream Collective in Auckland.
 That makes a big difference.